preemptive/jsdefender-samples/Vue3/README.md

 The most relevant part of this file is the `plugins` section that sets up the `JSDefenderWebpackPlugin`.
 It reads the protection configuration from the `jsdefender.config.json` file, which you can find in the sample root folder.
 By setting `quietMode` to false, the plugin displays log messages while Webpack runs:

 ```
-JSDefenderWebpackPlugin:
-Preemptive Protection JSDefender (v2.0.0-next.0)
+[Info] JSDefenderWebpackPlugin: Preemptive Protection JSDefender(TM) (v2.3.0)
-(C) Preemptive, 2019-2020
-Processing chunk id: 0, name: ...
+Copyright 2019-2021 PreEmptive Solutions, LLC.
+All Rights Reserved
+[Info] JSDefenderWebpackPlugin: Use of this software constitutes acceptance of the accompanying license agreement.
-Processing chunk id: 1, name: ...
+[Info] JSDefenderWebpackPlugin: Processing chunk id: app, name: app (runtime)
-Processing chunk id: 2, name: ...
+[Info] JSDefenderWebpackPlugin: Processing chunk id: chunk-0cce43c0, name: null
-Processing chunk id: 3, name: ...
+[Info] JSDefenderWebpackPlugin: Processing chunk id: chunk-2d21a3d2, name: null
-Processing chunk id: 4, name: ...
+[Info] JSDefenderWebpackPlugin: Processing chunk id: chunk-vendors, name: chunk-vendors
-Info: Developer license is valid.
 ...
+Licensed to: ...
+Floating User License: ...
+This software may not be used on binaries for general release.Distinct License Users: 1/3; Concurrent Build Limit: 3
+Info: JSDefender is up to date.
+...
+[Info] JSDefenderWebpackPlugin: All chunks are protected successfully.
-Execution time: 3s 562ms
+[Info] JSDefenderWebpackPlugin: Execution time: 10s 101ms

-(other messages omitted for the sake of brevity)
 ```

 By setting `enableInDevelopmentMode` option of the plugin to true, the protection is enabled for all modes('development', 'production').
 To change this behavior, set this option as false.
-For more details on how the webpack plugin works refer this [link](https://www.preemptive.com/jsdefender/userguide/en/webpack_plugin.html).
+For more details refer this [link](https://www.preemptive.com/jsdefender/userguide/en/index.html).